 Matthew Shawkey, a biologist at the University of Akron, Ohio, and his colleagues conducted the first detailed study of the iridescent out hairs and non-iridescent downy hairs from four species of golden moles.
-The study was published in the journal Biology Letters.
+The study was published recently in the journal Biology Letters.

 The iridescent hairs were highly flattened with much smaller scales, which form multiple layers, alternating between light and dark colors, than their counterparts.
 These hairs produce iridescence by a phenomenon called thin-film interference.
 The four studied mole species are blind, so it’s very unlikely that this evolved as sexual ornamentation.